BartJolling/bartjolling.github.io/_posts/2018-11-24-customizing-jekyll-minima-github-pages.md

 - [Sign-up for a Disqus account](https://disqus.com/profile/signup/ "Disqus sign-up") if you don't have one yet
 - Choose the option 'I want to install Disqus on my site'
 - Choose a name for your website and select a category
-  - I choose "bartjolling" and 'Tech'
+  - Assume I choose 'my_disqus_shortname' and 'Tech'
 - Pick a plan.
 I went for Basic (Free, Ads Supported)
 - Select the 'Jekyll' platform and click 'Configure'
 - Configure Disqus and point it to your Github pages website